Our SenD and Inclusion lead is Mrs Jenny Donatien

 Click here to see the SEN Report for 2015-2016

 October 12th 2016

 Thank you to all the parents and carers who are joining Jenny Donatien, our Senco, at the Wednesday morning open door session.
 It has been so good to meet you all, share a cup of coffee and a biscuit with you, and also have the opportunity to listen to your questions and suggestions.
 It has been so productive to work through the Aim for the Stars initiative together, and we are so proud that this morning, you have suggested that as a school we perform at 4 stars in the 'Inclusive Practice' section.
 This can be found on the Findability website We will, as always strive to improve on this and work towards the ultimate 5 star rating.
 Please remember that even if you haven't attended these meetings so far, you are always welcome to come!

-Starting on Wednesday 14th September , Mrs Donatien, our Special Educational Needs and Disability Coordinator, will be inviting parents and carers whose children many need additional support for an informal cup of tea or coffee and a biscuit in the Hub.
-This will continue every Wednesday from 9.00-9.30.
+Fancy a Cuppa?
+Mrs Donatien, our Special Educational Needs and Disability Coordinator, will be inviting parents and carers whose children many need additional support for an informal cup of tea or coffee and a biscuit .
+This will continue every alternate Tuesday from 9.15-9.45 from 30th January .
 Please feel free and welcome to come in for an informal chat!

 Supportive Parents- free confidential and impartial information advice and support (IAS) to parents and carers of children and young people with any kind of special Educational Need and or disabilities (SEND)